 Estimate budget that could be allocated

-Although this all sounds promising, it is not always possible for all businesses.
-A study from Formotus shows that the cost of enterprise mobile app development ranges from $100,000 to $500,000.
-Have a thorough study about how your desired app can help you raise your profitability and, of course, if you have the financial capacity to build it.
+Although developing an enterprise app sounds promising, not every business has the sufficient resources to afford it.
+A study from Formotus shows that the cost of enterprise mobile app development ranges from $100,000 to $500,000, which is a huge cost.
+You should have a thorough study if you have the financial capability to build such software and how your desired app can help you raise your profitability.
 You might find that creating a new system is not what is best for you at the moment.

 Discuss suggested tech specification and requirements with the IT department

 Many business owners tend to jump into building mobile solutions with hundreds of ideas in mind.
 This is definitely what you should watch out for.
 Do not over complicate it.
-The best approach is to discuss it with your IT Department or a specialist in the field.
+The best approach is to discuss it with your IT Department or a specialist in the field in order to focus on one major idea.
 Brainstorm and focus on a Minimum Viable Product (MVP) first.
 Test it and develop it from there.

 What an enterprise application could be or do? (examples)